-As the year winds down, many King County homeowners are asking the same question: is the local housing market finally cooling, or is it still holding steady despite higher interest rates and economic uncertainty?
+As the year winds down, many King County homeowners are asking the same question: Is the local housing market finally cooling, or is it still holding steady despite higher interest rates and economic uncertainty?

 The short answer is that the market shows signs of cooling compared to the peak years, but it continues to demonstrate underlying strength, especially when viewed in a broader regional and national context.
-Below is a data‑driven, year‑end breakdown using local, regional, and national sources to help make sense of what’s really happening.
+Below is a data-driven, year-end breakdown using local, regional, and national sources to help make sense of what is really happening.

 A Snapshot of the King County Housing Market

 Recent data from Redfin’s King County housing market reports shows that median home prices have flattened compared to previous years, while days on market have increased modestly.
+According to Redfin’s county-level data, homes are generally taking longer to sell than during the ultra-competitive period of 2021 through 2022, but prices have remained relatively resilient.

+Zillow’s Home Value Index for King County reflects a similar trend, showing slower year-over-year growth rather than a sharp decline.
 At the same time, housing inventory has increased from historic lows.
-Federal Reserve Economic Data (FRED) tracking of active listings in the Seattle‑Tacoma‑Bellevue metro area shows more homes available than in recent winters.
+Federal Reserve Economic Data, tracking active listings in the Seattle-Tacoma-Bellevue metro area, shows more homes available than in recent winters.

 Sales Activity and Buyer Demand

 Sales activity has cooled from its peak, but demand has not disappeared.
 Realtor.com’s King County market overview notes fewer bidding wars and more balanced negotiations compared to prior years.
+Local market commentary summarized by NAR and regional analysts suggests that buyers are more selective, largely due to affordability concerns tied to mortgage rates.

-Despite this, homes that are well‑maintained and accurately priced are still attracting attention, especially in areas with strong employment access and established infrastructure.
+Even so, homes that are well-maintained and accurately priced are still attracting attention, especially in areas with strong employment access and established infrastructure.

-Several indicators point toward cooling:
+Several indicators point toward a cooler market than the peak years:

-• Higher average days on market reported by Redfin.
+Higher average days on market reported by Redfin

 At the same time, there are notable signs of stability:

 Seasonality plays a role every year.
-Housing activity typically slows in late fall and winter, a trend confirmed by long‑term national data from the National Association of Realtors.
+Housing activity typically slows in late fall and winter, a trend confirmed by long-term national data from the National Association of Realtors.
+Local reporting from Seattle-area housing analysts notes that year-end slowdowns often reflect timing rather than a fundamental shift in demand.

 This seasonal pause can make the market appear softer than it actually is, especially when viewed without year-over-year context.

 Looking beyond the region adds useful perspective.
-Nationally, U.S. home price growth has slowed, according to the Case‑Shiller Home Price Index.
+Nationally, U.S. home price growth has slowed, according to the Case-Shiller Home Price Index.
+Many metro areas across the country are seeing similar conditions: slower growth, more inventory, and more cautious buyers rather than steep declines.

 Compared to many regions, King County continues to benefit from:

-• A constrained housing supply
+Constrained housing supply

-• Long‑term population and employment drivers
+Long-term population and employment drivers

-• Limited distressed inventory, as reported by ATTOM Data Solutions
+Limited distressed inventory, as reported by ATTOM Data Solutions

 What This Means Heading Into the New Year